JackyLljk/V2XGen_fin/README.md

 #### 2. Format conversion

-In order to be compatible with the semantic segmentation model, you need to convert the .pcd data format to .bin, only (x,y,z) needs to be converted here.
+In order to be compatible with the semantic segmentation model, you need to convert the `.pcd` data format to `.bin`, only `(x,y,z)` needs to be converted here.

-You can refer to the rq_tools.py in the path for format conversion.
+You can refer to the `rq_tools.py` in the path for format conversion.

 #### 3. Semantic segmentation